 2. Use Kodi PPA for Installation

-Note: that this PPA only provides builds for Ubuntu i386 and Ubuntu amd64 but not for Ubuntu armhf, which can run on a Raspberry Pi.
+Note: These PPAs only provides builds for Ubuntu i386 and Ubuntu amd64 but not for Ubuntu armhf, which can run on a Raspberry Pi.

 sudo add-apt-repository ppa:team-xbmc/ppa